-You may have patches in your job that require system to reboot after they are installed or uninstalled.
+You may have patches in your job that require system to reboot after they are installed or rolled back.
 You can configure a job to either suppress a reboot for an indefinite period of time or defer it by a Y time duration for an X number of times where X and Y is configurable.
 To configure these options, go to the Options tab in the Create/Edit a Job wizard.
-The “Reboot messages” section in the Options tab allows you to 1) suppress a reboot or 2) defer a reboot and show countdown after the deferment limit is reached.

 Suppress reboot option allows you to patch systems in advance and defer reboot till the maintenance window.
 To enable this option, go to the Create and Edit wizard job, navigate to the “Options” tab and enable “Suppress Reboot” in the “Reboot messages” section.
 You can suppress reboot indefinitely, as maybe required for the Server class Windows machines.
 Although this option is recommended for Server class assets only, it can be used for non-server assets too.

 Microsoft claims that a system is in a “Volatile” state, after upgrades are carried out and before the necessary reboots.